Characterization of polyconvex isotropic functions: Conclusion

-Furthermore, we derived a new criterion for the polyconvexity of isotropic functions which are given with respect to the matrix invariants of $\sqrt{F^\top F}$ or, more generally, the elementary symmetric polynomials of the singular values of $F$.
+Furthermore, we derived a new criterion for the polyconvexity of isotropic functions which are given in terms to the matrix invariants of the right stretch tensor $\sqrt{F^\top F}$ instead of the deformation gradient $F$ or, more generally, the elementary symmetric polynomials of the singular values of $F$.